(al BEN da zole)

 Dermatologic: Alopecia (<1% to 2%)

-<1% (Limited to important or life-threatening symptoms): Acute liver failure, acute renal failure, aplastic anemia, agranulocytosis, erythema multiforme, granulocytopenia, hepatitis, hypersensitivity reaction, leukopenia, neutropenia, pancytopenia, rash, Stevens-Johnson syndrome, thrombocytopenia, urticaria
+<1% (Limited to important or life-threatening): Acute hepatic failure, acute renal failure, agranulocytosis, aplastic anemia, erythema multiforme, granulocytopenia, hepatitis, hypersensitivity reaction, leukopenia, neutropenia, pancytopenia, skin rash, Stevens-Johnson syndrome, thrombocytopenia, urticaria

 Concerns related to adverse effects:

 • Bone marrow suppression: Agranulocytosis, aplastic anemia, granulocytopenia, leukopenia, and pancytopenia have occurred leading to fatalities (rare); use with caution in patients with hepatic impairment (more susceptible to hematologic toxicity).
 Discontinue therapy in all patients who develop clinically significant decreases in blood cell counts.

 • Transaminase elevations: Reversible elevations in hepatic enzymes have been reported.
 Patients with abnormal LFTs and hepatic echinococcosis are at an increased risk of hepatotoxicity.
 Discontinue therapy if LFT elevations are >2 times the upper limit of normal; may consider restarting treatment (with frequent monitoring of LFTs) when hepatic enzymes return to pretreatment values.